pili-zhangqiu/pili-zhangqiu/README.md

 <h4>About me</h4>

-- 👩‍🎓 Design Engineering Major from Imperial College London
+- 👩‍🎓 Design Engineering Major (spc.
+Robotics) from Imperial College London.

 - 🌐 Learn more about my background at <a href="https://www.pilarzhangqiu.com/" target="blank">pilarzhangqiu.com</a>